rht-labs/sre-enablement-content/docs/0-let-the-battles-begin/2-the-backstory.md

 The company had decided to own the app and develop a business around it.
 Developers of the app had started an exciting journey embracing [DevOps Culture and Practices](https://www.redhat.com/en/services/training/do500-devops-culture-and-practice-enablement).
 After a couple of months, they turned this simple hobbist application into a good business.

-[TODO] Explain how devs made changes in the architecture etc...

 <img src="0-let-the-battles-begin/images/pet-battle-architecture.png" width="700">

-The app is now more secure and resilient!
+The app is now more secure and resilient now!

 ![pet-battle](images/petbattle-ui.png)
 ## All the cool kids are playing Pet Battle!